T1oluwan1/Budget-App/README.md

-*(Imported for local residue of delete Github account.)
+*(Imported for local residue of deleted Github account.)
 ## Budget App (Expense Tracker)

 **Proposal:** This application is designed to help give an overview of an individuals money flow and to assist them in